16 May 5 Ways I Have Remained (Somewhat) Sane As a Mother

 I saw the photo this drawing is based on, taken by @daniloxton on Instagram, and aside from immediately wanting to create a drawing out of it, it also evoked so many feelings of early motherhood for me.

-Now that Lucia is older, it has definitely become easier to find some “me” time.
+Now that Elle is older, it has definitely become easier to find some “me” time.

 Here are 5 ways I have remained (somewhat) sane:

 1) I wake up half an hour before Elle does so I can have coffee in peace and meditate.
 (You would think I would then go to bed half an hour earlier, but I do not.
 Progress not perfection people).
 I need half an hour because I spend at least 5 minutes in bed debating whether or not this whole “meditation” thing really helps me.
 Then I replay the tape of what happens when I do not meditate.
 Everything from checking my phone too much, to attempting to control the speed at which my husband makes French Toast happens.
 It is not good.
 I need to meditate.
 I could not do this as easily when Elle was younger, because she a was a terrible sleeper, and thus I was, so meditation equaled sleep.
 Now, this half an hour in the morning is a gift I offer myself each day.

 2) My husband and I plan two meetings a week where we sit and talk about important stuff.
 I know, this sounds really annoying and healthy, but it has really helped us stay on the same page with raising our daughter, and all the other adult-y things that come up.
 In this way, I really feel like I have an ally when Elle is freaking out over her granola touching her yogurt, because we have already discussed how we can approach this together.
 I did not know parenting would be so much about the drama of two different foods touching other.